2025 Oklahoma’s Promise Teacher Eligibility Track Income Limits (PDF, 250k)

 If the stepparent is a permanent legal guardian, the student could be eligible for the scholarship.

 The household income needs to be under 700% of the federal poverty level.
 This level changes annually and is based on household size.
-The income level will be set at the time the student is enrolled in Oklahoma’s Promise.
+The current federal poverty level information can be found by viewing the 2026 Oklahoma’s Promise Teacher Eligibility Track Income Limits (PDF, 146k).

 The custodial parent’s household income will be used, regardless of which parent is the teacher.
 In the event that the noncustodial parent is the teacher, employment records from the Oklahoma State Department of Education will need to be submitted for the teacher parent.